karth878/TimelineProject/README.md

 # TimelineProject
-Its just a github pagest project for school.
+Its just a github pages project for school.